 Cultural interactions are also part of the journey, as travellers often encounter the warm hospitality of tea-workers and learn about local customs.
 The landscape offers a scenic backdrop for photographers and nature enthusiasts, with mist-wrapped mountains and rows of green tea bushes stretching into the horizon.

-Cultural Significance of Tea
+Cultural Significance of Sri Lanka Tea

-Tea in Sri Lankan Tradition
+Sri Lankan Tea Tradition

 Tea Tourism and Economy